|

 Wind Energy—Advantages, Cost, Potential, Statistics, and the Future.

 When a new hydroelectric dam is built across a river, the rising waters behind it engulf wildlife habitat, block fish-spawning runs, and inundate people's homes and even entire villages.
 These negative effects have caused many environmentalists to become anti-dam, but the clean energy we get from hydro power is hard to dismiss.
-In the US, hydro currently accounts for 5.4% of our electricity generation.
-But even if we decided it was a good idea to expand hydro power in this country, we would find that most appropriate sites were dammed long ago and that trying to dam any remaining sub-prime sites would encounter fierce local property-rights resistance, not to mentions a battle over water rights.
+In the US, hydro currently accounts for 6% of our electricity generation—by far the highest share for any renewable energy source.
+But even if we decided it was a good idea to expand hydro power in this country, we would find that most appropriate sites were dammed long ago and that trying to dam any remaining sub-prime sites would encounter fierce local property-rights resistance, not to mention a battle over water rights.
 There is more potential in developing countries for new major hydro projects, and it will be up to them to weigh the positives and negatives.

 |